eekcoopuw/jobmon/docsource/services.rst

 The JSM ensures that when a JobInstance changes state the proper accounting happens to its associated Job.
-For example, as soon as a JobInstance is INSTANTIATED, the num_attempts property of it's Job is incremented by 1.
+For example, as soon as a JobInstance is INSTANTIATED, the num_attempts property of its Job is incremented by 1.
 When the JobInstance proceeds to RUNNING, the Job transitions to RUNNING in lock step.
 Most importantly, the JSM keeps track of how many JobInstances have been attempted per Job and advances the Job to an ERROR state should the